Anilkumarsunkesula/vsts/sudheer/ansible-playbook.md

-Step 2.
-These variables can be used in all the roles defined in the roles folder.
+**Step 1.** These variables can be used in all the roles defined in the roles folder.

-Step 3.
-Create a new role variables and update "main.yaml" file under tasks directory as follows:
+**Step 3.**  Create a new role variables and update "main.yaml" file under tasks directory as follows:

 ```ansible-galaxy init /root/ansible/roles/variables```